 Makala MK-SD (Dolphin)

 The Makala MK-SD, or Dolphin as it’s better known is one of the best selling entry level ukuleles around and comes with a cracking reputation.
-For a long time this has been the recommendation from most veteran players as the best ukulele to begin with.
 At around £30 ($45) this is considered by many to be the best budget uke around.
 It might be worth pointing out that not everyone will like the dolphin bridge from a cosmetic point of view, but if you can get past that then they’re great.
 The Dolphins are available in a range of colours.
 Makala ukes are made by Kala, one of the best known ukulele brands in the world.
 Stick some Aquila strings on it and you’re good to go.

 The current model of the octopus packs a hell of a bang for the buck (you should be able to pick one of these up for around $30/£20 -they’re quite difficult to get hold of in the US).
 A number of improvements have been made to the Octopus over the past few months and it’s great to know that it’s being constantly improved.
 Like the Dolphin, the Octopus is also available in a range of colours (of which I think probably the black is the least offensive).
 Have a look at my review of the Octopus Soprano.